 London’s Natural History Museum is one of the three major museums in South Kensington.
 The other two museums are Science Museum and the Victoria and Albert Museum.

 The Natural History Museum is one of my favourite buildings in London.
-It has an ornate terracota facade that was intended to represent the diversity of nature in both the past and future.
+It has an ornate terracota facade intended to represent nature’s diversity in both the past and future.
 The current version of the museum opened fully in 1883.

-There are over 80 million items in the museum representing life and earth sciences.
-One of the things from which the Natural History Museum is best known is its dinsoaur skeletons.
+The museum has over 80 million items representing life and earth sciences.
+One of the things from which the Natural History Museum is best known is its dinosaur skeletons.

-Today, the Natural History Museum is also home to a gorgeous skating rink over the Christmas period.
-And each year it hosts one of my favourite exhibits in the London, the Wildlife Photographer of the Year.
+Today, the Natural History Museum is also home to a gorgeous skating rink over Christmas.
+And each year it hosts one of my favourite exhibits in London, the Wildlife Photographer of the Year.

-There is no fee to enter the Natural History Museum but some exhibits do charge fees.
+There is no fee to enter the Natural History Museum, but some exhibits charge fees.

 17. The Shard